-One way to protect your business is to make sure you use software that adheres to industry standards.
+One way to protect your business is to make sure you use software that adheres to global standards.
 Common, established standards give you the assurance that the technology you’re using is compatible with other similar vendors’ offerings.
 Most importantly, these standards ensure that a third-party expert can interpret the data you get back from the vendor.

 4 Steps to Avoid Vendor Lock-In

 It’s critical that you take control of the decision-making process and pick a vendor that places a priority on data flexibility as well as privacy.